Skyy-Development/Embotic-anti-abuse-system/README.md

 - **Fair Access**: Now, anyone can access it for free, ensuring no one gets scammed.

 ## **What’s Next?**
-I demand that **Embotic stop selling my work immediately**.
-If they continue to monetize my content without permission, I will take further action.

 If you bought this script from Embotic, **you were scammed**—the script was never theirs to sell.
 I recommend **seeking a refund** and avoiding their services in the future.